goodlinks/goodlinks.io/index.md

  - <a href="https://twitter.com/stevedeckert" target="_blank">Steve Deckert</a> is a digital marketer and Co-Founder of Sweet Tooth, the leading loyalty program software for eCommerce businesses.
  - <a href="https://twitter.com/kurttheobald" target="_blank">Kurt Theobald</a> is the CEO of Classy Llama - a veteran Magento Gold Solutions Partner as well as the Founder of Nucleus Commerce, an ecommerce technology company.
- - <a href="https://paulnrogers.com/" target="_blank">Paul Rogers</a> is the founder of a boutique London-based ecommerce consultancy.
-As a digital strategist he has helped hundreds of merchants with site audits, strategy, content, and more.
+ - <a href="https://paulnrogers.com/" target="_blank">Paul Rogers</a> co-owns a boutique, London-based
+ eCommerce agency called GPMD and also founded Audited.org.
+Paul has completed audits and consultancy projects for a number of big retail brands and has worked in SEO and eCommerce for over 8 years.

 ---